 From marketing perspective, it is clear that the means of modern technology to identify the user and the resulting opportunities to target messages create tremendous prospects for marketing in digital channels.
-Massive customer data is collected by large retail chains with their loyalty programs, and by small ones with their own or purchased customer data, grinding customer communication and content marketing to the full field of view of network users through marketing automation.
-A bad scenario in this development is that the amount of independent content and its effectiveness will dilute.
+Massive user data and customer data is collected by large retail chains with their loyalty programs, by small ones with their own or purchased customer data – and by medias with their own versios of commercial content collaboration – grinding customer communication and content marketing to the full field of view of network users through marketing automation.
+A bad scenario in this development is that the relative amount of independent and responsible content and its effectiveness may dilute.

 The amount and effectiveness of independent content is diluted.

 The fundamentals of digitalization are technology, data and people.
 Human is a factor in creating uncertainty and discontinuity in the equation of digitalization; unstable and difficult to predict.
 Humanity is also a feature of digitalization that the intentions of the data collector, controller and user are not always sincere.
 We are currently witnessing this phenomenon on a visible global scale.

 Our understanding of responsible development.

 In the depths of the digitalized consumer society, individual traces of human choices are stored as events, or data.
 This data is disordered information without meaning and order.
 When a clear meaningful connection can be found to this information, it becomes valuable information – either for good or less good purpose.

 Collectors and managers of user data and customer information play a key role in influencing our choices as consumers and our perceptions of responsibilty in general and of responsible development and responsible consumption.